Hawks, Collins prove dominant in win over Nets

 John Collins totaled 33 points and 13 rebounds and the host Atlanta Hawks pushed the Brooklyn Nets into eighth place in the Eastern Conference with a 141-118 victory on Friday night.
 The Hawks ended an eight-game losing streak to the Nets (26-32) by leading for the final 28:45 of the game, placing all five starters in double figures and scoring their most points in any game against the Nets.

 Collins recorded his ninth game with at least 30 points this season and his game-high rebound total helped the Hawks to a commanding 52-38 edge on the boards.
-Rookie Cam Reddish scored 17 of his career-high 26 points in the third quarter, when Atlanta scored 40 points by shooting 59 percent and hitting 8 of 11 from 3-point range.
-Reddish shot 9 of 14 from the field and hit four of his career-high six 3-pointers in the third.
+Rookie Cam Reddish scored 17 of his career-high 26 points in the third quarter, when Atlanta scored 40 points by shooting 59.1 percent and hitting 8 of 11 from 3-point range.
+Reddish shot 9 of 14 from the field for the game and hit four of his career-high six 3-pointers in the third.

 LeVert's layup with 10:42 remaining in the fourth cut it to 108-102 but the Nets missed their next nine shots until a layup by Harris with 5:25 remaining.
 By then, the Hawks held a 120-106 lead after ripping off a 12-4 run capped by Young's nifty layup with 5:37 left.
 Atlanta officially sealed the win with 4:09 remaining when Collins outmuscled three defenders for a rebound of Young's missed 3-pointer and emphatically converted the dunk.